wxiaoyun/wxiaoyun.github.io/README.md

 ## Overview

-This is a personal portfolio page built with React and TypeScript.
+This is a personal portfolio page built with Nextjs and TypeScript.
-It utilizes a variety of modern web technologies including Tailwind, Vite, Redux, Radix UI, Shadcn UI and Framer Motion.
+It utilizes a variety of modern web technologies including Framer Motion, Shadcn UI and Aceternity UI.

 ## Prerequisites